Back to Colorado

 • Changes the overtime pay rate from a previously unspecified amount to double the employee's regular hourly wage.

-• The exact number of hours before overtime begins and other details about which employees are covered by this bill remain unclear based on the provided information.
+• The exact number of hours before overtime begins and other details about which employees are covered by this bill remain unclear due to incomplete information in the provided text.

 L.010